worthingtonse/WEST-Protocol/P. Crossover Services.md

 # Crossover services
 Crossover services allows people to convert West tokens to other cryto's or from other crypto's to West Tokens.

+RAIDA servers will have a special locker just for the West's conversion locker.
+Only the Treasure will be able to create and destroy tokens in this locker.
+The Treasury may also read the amount of coins in it.
+When the total coins are counted, the coins in the conversion account will need to be counted too.
+They will also need to be syncronized.
+While converting, coins will be taken out of this locker and placed into new lockers.
+Coins may also be taken out of user's lockers and placed in the conversion locker.

 ## Commands

 Command Code | Command | Link